 - Lasagna with Meat Sauce Bakeable Meal

-Keep in mind that only some CedarLane frozen meals are gluten free, so be sure to look for the “gluten-free” label on the front left corner of each entree.
+Remember that only some Cedarlane frozen meals are gluten-free, so look for the “gluten-free” label on the front left corner of each entree.

 Some of the gluten-free frozen entrees include:

 - 3 Layer Chicken Enchilada Bowl

 - All Tamales (look for a red circle stamped gluten-free on the front of each package)